-Graduates with the Theological Studies strand will also be able to:
+Graduates of the Diploma in Christian Studies (Theological Studies) (DipCS (TS)) will be able to:

+- 1. Evaluate and apply a broad understanding of theology and biblical foundations to defined contexts based on textual interpretation and religious practice. - 2.
+Evaluate a ministry programme based on strategies that integrate personal and community faith journeys, and the social, cultural and other contextual considerations of defined groups. - 3.
 Integrate core tools of theology, biblical texts and ministry practice, and apply these to the broader community to provide leadership and direction that is culturally and ethically appropriate.